ShizCalev/EnhancedSC/README.md

 - Delete `D3D8.dll` and `dgVoodoo.conf`.

 #### ThirteenAG Widescreen Fix
-- Delete the `scripts` folder, `msacm32.dll`, and `msvfw32.dll`.
+- Delete `SplinterCell.WidescreenFix.asi` from the `System/scripts` folder.
 - Both Enhanced SC and ThirteenAG Widescreen Fix depend on `msacm32.dll` and `msvfw32.dll`.
-So, if you want Enhanced SC without ThirteenAG Widescreen Fix, just delete the `scripts` folder.
+  - If removing both mods, these `.dll` files can also be deleted.

 #### Xidi
 - Delete `dinput8.dll` and `Xidi.ini`.